Skip to Content

 They sold over 30 million Meiji THE bars in their launch year!

-But here’s our best read: The ONLY guide to Japanese Chocolate and Japanese chocolate snacks you’ll ever need
+But here’s our best read: Best Japanese Chocolate and Japanese chocolate snacks guide

 tamago egg omelette pic by city foodsters